 Run, Boy, Run (PG-13)

-Run, Boy, Run is the incredibly true story of a 9 year old Jewish boy, forced to survive the Holocaust on his own, by living both in the woods and with Polish families.
-During this time, he also loses his arm.
+Run, Boy, Run is the incredibly true story of a 9 year old Jewish boy, forced to survive the Holocaust for two years on his own, by living both in the woods and with Polish families.
+During this time, he also loses his arm!!
 This is definitely one of the most incredible survival stories I have ever heard.
+It also got recently added to Netflix!

 Return to the Hiding Place (PG-13)